 Thinking of adopting a pet?
-There are so many animals for adoption that need a good home, so it’s definitely a considering before you go to the pet shops.
+There are so many animals for adoption that need a good home, so it’s definitely worth considering before you go to the pet shops.
 We’ve also got some tips from a vet about what you need know before you get your new cat or dog.